jjvanzon/JJs-Music-Production-2020/README.md

 -----

-If anyone is interested, I have also put my notes on GitHub about getting the songs online: https://github.com/jjvanzon/JJs-Music-Release-2020-08 I included all the files I used in my project.
-Not sure if anyone's interested, but maybe it might help you put your own music online. :) If you might choose to use EmuBands, you could use the following promo code:
+If you might choose to use EmuBands, you could use the following promo code:
   NXS7VERB
 It would cost you nothing, but may help me earn cash :D

-JJ

 Goal
 ----

-These would be my notes on putting some of my music online.

 ### Songs